neondatabase/neon/docs/rfcs/033-timeline-archive.md

 ### Consumption metrics

-Archived and offloaded timelines will be excluded from the synthetic size calculation.
+Archived timelines and offloaded timelines will be excluded from the synthetic size calculation.

 Archived and offloaded timelines' logical size will be reported under the existing `timeline_logical_size` variant of `MetricsKey`: receivers are then free to bill on this metric as they please.